FabricMC/yarn/CONVENTIONS.md

 To make code as easy to read as possible, keep names in the natural English language order.
 For example, a class representing a "chest block entity" should be named `ChestBlockEntity`, not `BlockEntityChest`.
 Though using prefix naming may be helpful for grouping classes together in the IDE's tree view, reading and writing code is done much more often than browsing files.

+Avoid redundant words, but don't omit important words: the purpose of names is to give as much information about what the class, field, or method does.

 ## Acronym and abbreviations

 Try to avoid acronyms and abbreviations unless it's a common one that everyone knows, and other yarn names involving the same word all use its abbreviated form.
-Full names are easier to read quickly and remember ("Which words were abbreviated?") and they often don't take more time to type due to IDE autocompletion.
+Full names are easier to read quickly and remember ("Which words were abbreviated?") and they often don't take more time to type thanks to IDE autocompletion.
+The common abbreviations you *should* use are:

+ - "id" for "identifier"
+ - "pos" for "position"
+ - "NBT" for "named binary tag"
+ - "init" for "initialize"
+ - Any abbreviations used by Java or libraries ("json", "html", etc.)

 Treat acronyms as single words rather than capitalising every letter.
 This improves readability (compare `JsonObject` and `JSONObject`) and is consistent with Mojang naming (a known name is `NbtIo`).